xaionaro/libpftw/README.md

            pftw().
 Argument  nopenfd  is  ignored.
 Some nftw(3) flags may be not supported.

-           pftw() may be useful as nftw() replacement for distributed file systems (like ceph) to bypass performance issues due to high latencies.

     RETURN VALUE
            Functions  pftw_init(),  pftw() and  pftw_deinit() returns 0 on success
            and errno if an error occurs.